 Asbestos, especially, is a fibrous mineral that poses the greatest danger when exposed.
 The danger is primarily when splintering allows this mineral to enter the air as dust (youll encounter the technically misleading term friable for this) and become breathed into the lungs.

-The good news is that it is often innocuous when contained in its complete, unharmed state.
+The good news is that it is considered to be innocuous when contained in its complete, unharmed and undisturbed state.